-Similar life masks were created of George Washington and Abraham Lincoln, using plaster casting, and they are kept in the Smithsonian collection.
+Lifelike masks are nothing new, of course, though the technology is.
+Plaster masks were created of George Washington and Abraham Lincoln’s faces during their lives, and they are kept in the Smithsonian collection.

 “There’s a very, very deep connection that gets made when you have accurate data of a person’s face and that person was a part of history,” Waibel said.
 “People really felt the Lincoln life masks deeply spoke to them and connected them to a place, a time, a life and ultimately a legacy of the 14th president.”